backend-development/backend-development-textbook/source/rails_database_and_model.md

 ## ActiveRecord Basics

 Rails implements the Active Record pattern in a class called `ActiveRecord`.
-All the '''models''' in a Rails project inherit from `ActiveRecord`.
+All the models in a Rails project inherit from `ActiveRecord`.

 ```ruby
 # file app/models/thing.rb